TangibleInc/template-system/readme.md

 npm run env:test:8.2
 ```

-The version-specific commands take a while to start, but afterwards you can run `npm run env:test` to re-run tests in the same environment.
+The version-specific commands take a while to start, but afterwards you can run `npm run test` to re-run tests in the same environment.

 To stop the Docker process: